-In glaucoma the internal pressure of the eye (the intraocular pressure) is too high.
+In glaucoma, the internal pressure of the eye (the intraocular pressure) is too high.
 The pressure damages the optic nerve, which carries signals from the eye to the brain so that you can see.
-According to the British Journal of Ophthalmology, the inability of people with glaucoma to distinguish blue and yellow has been noted since the 18th century (M. Pacheco-Cutillas, 1999).
+As a result, your ability to distinguish colors may be diminished.
+According to the British Journal of Ophthalmology, the inability of people with glaucoma to distinguish blue and yellow has been noted since the 18th century (Pacheco-Cutillas & Edgar, 1999).

 Macular degeneration and diabetic retinopathy cause damage to the retina, which is where the cones are.
 This causes color blindness and in some cases, blindness.

 If you have a cataract, the lens of your eye gradually changes from transparent to opaque.
 Your color vision may be dimmed as a result.

 Certain medications can cause changes in color vision.
 These include the antipsychotic medications chlorpromazine (Thorazine) and thioridazine (Mellaril).